Optimization and Identification of Lattice Quantizers: Introduction

-Improved lattices in dimensions $9$ and $10$ (as well as improved nonlattice structures in dimensions $7$ and $9$) were found by Agrell and Eriksson in 1998 using a numerical optimization technique \cite{agrell98}.
+Improved lattice quantizers in dimensions $9$ and $10$ (as well as improved nonlattice structures in dimensions $7$ and $9$) were found by Agrell and Eriksson in 1998 using a numerical optimization technique \cite{agrell98}.
 These lattices are not duals of the densest lattice packings known, and thus indicate that Conway and Sloane's conjecture might not be true.
 Dutour Sikiri\'c \emph{et al.} found an improved lattice in $11$ dimensions and evaluated its NSM exactly, thus providing further evidence against the conjecture \cite{dutour09}.
 Allen and Agrell described exactly the conjectured optimal $9$-dimensional lattice quantizer, which was previously only approximated numerically \cite{allen21adp}.
-Recently, some improved lattices in dimensions $12$ and above have been reported \cite{lyu22, agrell23, agrell23arxiv}.
-No optimality proofs are however known in any dimensions above $3$.
+Recently, some improved lattices in dimensions $12$ and above have been reported \cite{lyu22, agrell23, agrell24, pook-kolb24arxiv}.

-In this paper, we develop a new algorithm to construct optimal \emph{lattice quantizers,} i.e., lattices with the smallest possible NSM.
-Similarly to the algorithm in \cite{agrell98}, it updates the lattice iteratively using stochastic descent, but the new algorithm differs in several respects; most importantly, the increments are guided by the negative gradient of the NSM, which makes the algorithm highly efficient.
-As a proof of concept, lattices with conjectured minimal NSMs are constructed in dimensions up to $16$.
+While every lattice for which the exact NSM has been computed serves to constructively prove the achievability of that particular NSM value, there is no known ``converse theorem'' in the sense of proving that no better lattice exists.
+Lower bounds on the NSM are known or conjectured \cite{conway85}, but they are not tight in any dimension above $2$.

+In this paper, we take a fresh look at numerical optimization of lattice quantizers, which as far as we know has not seen any progress since 1998 \cite{agrell98}.
+A more efficient algorithm for the purpose is proposed.
+Like the previous algorithm, the new one employs stochastic gradient descent (SGD), which is a standard technique in numerical optimization.
+The main difference lies in how the gradient is computed.
+In the previous algorithm, one degree of freedom is reserved to maintain a fixed number of lattice points per unit volume, while the other degrees of freedom are updated guided by the gradient of the \emph{unnormalized} second moment.
+Thereby the NSM decreases, but unfortunately not in the direction of its gradient.
+This shortcoming is resolved in the new algorithm, which makes it more efficient.

+We also address the question of identifying an exact form for a lattice that is only known numerically.
+To this end, we introduce a new graphical tool, called \emph{theta image,} and use it to derive a linear system of equations whose solution gives the desired exact form in many cases.
+Even in cases where the method does not yield an exact form, most of the unknown degrees of freedom are identified as functions of a small number of unknown parameters.

+As a proof of concept, lattices with conjectured minimal NSMs are constructed in dimensions up to $16$, and exact forms are identified for all of them.
+The results revisit previously best known lattice quantizers in most considered dimensions and reveals a new best lattice quantizer in $15$ dimensions.